Thesis submission & embargo

 - that the thesis contains creative, critical, academic or equivalent material with a likelihood of publication, performance or equivalents.

-The Deputy Vice-Chancellor (Research) (or nominee) may approve an application, from an author to restrict access to his or her thesis for a period of up to an additional 18 months beyond the original 3-year embargo from the acceptance of the award of the degree.
-In exceptional circumstances, longer periods of restriction or a total embargo may be approved by the Deputy Vice-Chancellor (Research) (or nominee).
+The Dean of Graduate Research may approve an application, from an author to restrict access to his or her thesis for a period of up to an additional 18 months beyond the original 3-year embargo from the acceptance of the award of the degree.
+In exceptional circumstances, longer periods of restriction or a total embargo may be approved by the Dean of Graduate Research.

 What happens following thesis submission?

-- Library makes thesis open access or embargoes thesis (if applicable).
+- Library makes thesis open access (or version approved for open access) or embargoes thesis (if applicable)

-- Once Open Access your thesis is publicly available, it will be indexed by Google and available in FindIt@Flinders and Trove (National Library of Australia).
+- Once your thesis is made Open Access it is publicly available, and will be indexed by Google and available in FindIt@Flinders and Trove (National Library of Australia)